qbikle/hobbycue/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a React front-end project made by replicating the Figma file of Hobby-cue
+This is a front-end project made using React + Bootstrap to replicate the Figma file of Hobbycue.

 ## Technologies Used